-With regard to intergenerational intimacy and the traditional value of raising children for support in old age, the average intergenerational intimacy in Kunshan is significantly higher than that in Yudu, while adherence to this value is lower than in Yudu.
+With regard to intergenerational intimacy and the traditional value of raising children for support in old age, the average intergenerational intimacy in Kunshan is higher than that in Yudu, while adherence to this value is lower than in Yudu.
 To some extent, this indicates that in economically developed areas (such as Kunshan), intergenerational emotional ties are closer, family values may be more modern, individual independence is enhanced, and traditional values are relatively diluted.
 In less economically developed areas (such as Yudu), children may migrate for work, leading to greater physical distance and relatively lower emotional intimacy.
 These areas are less impacted by modernization and external cultural influences, thus retaining more traditional family values such as raising children for old-age support.

 4.2 Effect of intergenerational support on mental health